Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History

 ## Version 1.1
+### Version 1.1.19
+- Added some fake walls to the tutorial
+- Adjusted fake wall sprite to be more obvious
+- Added a few enemies to level one

 ### Version 1.1.18
 - Fix boss health bar visibility for in and outside the area
 - Fix bug where boss would not die